 Hans Rudel, Stuka dive bomber pilot of the Luftwaffe, is probably responsible for the single-handed destruction of more stuff than any other person in history.
 He destroyed over 2000 targets, including, but not limited to, 519 tanks, 150 artillery pieces, a destroyer, two cruisers and a battleship.
 Reading the achievements section of his Wikipedia article indicates he was pretty badass.
 Quite good looking, too.

 Pierre Terrail, seigneur de Bayard successfully defended a bridge against 200 Spaniards.

 Zvika Greengold, an Israeli tank commander during the Yom Kippur War.
 Commanded a ragtag group of four tanks in the Golan Heights he dubbed the 'Zvika Force' while Israel was still reeling from the surprise attack.
 Later fought with his own tank, changing vehicles half a dozen times and continuing to fight despite injuries such as burns and exhaustion.
-He fooled the Syrian army into believing that he alone was a large force of tanks and was credited with 40 tank kills over the course of a full day's fighting.
+He fooled the Syrian army (and, unintentionally) his own commanders) into believing that he alone was a brigade-sized force of tanks and was credited with 40 tank kills over the course of a full day's fighting.